Looking for tyre pressure Data/Charts? If so Click here

 Secondly you will need some form of tyre pressure gauge like a foot pump or a digital pressure reader, which will all we be available from your local car parts store.

-If you find the tyre is over inflated you can let some air out by pressing the center of the valve core down with a match or something of similar size. deflate in small bursts checking regularly to ensure you don’t let to much out, if you do don’t worry just top up as necessary.
+If you find that your tyre is over inflated you can let some air out by pressing the center of the valve core down with a match or something of similar size. deflate in small bursts checking regularly to ensure you don’t let to much out, if you do don’t worry just top up as necessary.

 If your tyre requires inflating then ideally you should inflate them when the tyre is cold as a warm tyre can increase tyre pressures by around 2 psi, use a foot pump, plug in 12v inflater or your local fuel station should have a tyre pressure inflater on their forecourt.